intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 We use log to save Cluster Serving information and error.

-To see log, for docker user, run `docker logs cluster-serving`, otherwise, you could redirect your stdout to a file.
+To see log, for docker user, run `docker logs cluster-serving`, otherwise, you could view it through stdout.

 #### Visualization